Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Production, staging, CI, automation, etc.

 🔄 3.
-Rotate secrets periodically
+Rotate keys periodically

-You can regenerate your secret anytime.
+You can regenerate your API key anytime for enhanced security.

 📉 4.
-Monitor quota usage
+Monitor usage & credit balance

 Next Steps